 When shooting long range with a variable power scope, you need to adjust for parallax, usually with a knob located on the side of the scope.
 When parallax has been adjusted properly, the reticle will be locked in place, no matter which way you shift your head.

 All riflescopes have windage and elevation knobs to help you zero the optic at a set distance.
 However, the turrets on most scopes are small and have a low profile.

-If you plan to shoot long distance, a scope with target turrets can be a major asset.
+If you plan to shoot long distances, a scope with target turrets can be a major asset.
 Target Turrets are specialized turrets that are tall, easy to turn, make tactile or audible clicks, and have external markings to represent MOA or MIL.
-Long range shooters use target turrets to make fine adjustments for wind and range.
+Long-range shooters use target turrets to make fine adjustments for wind and range.

 Long Range Scope Brands Worth the Money